about the Refugio Cochamó

 No celular coverage or phone service.

 Refugio Cochamó doesn't accept credit cards.
-It's possible to prepay via bank deposit.
+It's possible to prepay via bank deposit or PayPal.

 Closest ATM machine is in Puerto Varas or Puerto Montt.
 There are no ATMs in Cochamó town.